 Grow a Good Citizen: How to Teach Your Kids About Voting

-Let the results roll in!
-Election Day is (nearly) here!
+Let your voice be heard and your vote be counted!
 Voting is one of the primary ways we participate in our democracy, but it can be hard to know how to talk to kids about voting, especially during this contentious election season.
-Election Day is a great opportunity to help your kids understand how our country works—and to talk about the values you believe in (whomever you're casting your ballot for).
+Election Day is a great opportunity to help your kids understand how our country works—and to talk about the values you believe in (no matter who you're casting your ballot for).
 Wondering how to get started?
-Here are 7 tips for kicking off the conversation with your littlest citizens.

 1. Illustrate the Concept of Voting